Artillex-Studios/Documentation/Writerside/topics/AxQuestBoard-Commands.md

 # Commands

-* You can change the commands in the config, this is based off the default config.

 |-|-|
 | Command | Description | Permission |
 | /axquestboard | Open quest board | axquestboard.open (default: true) |